PRZEWODNIK DLA WNIOSKODAWCY W PROGRAMIE MAB

 The grant should lead to the creation of highly specialized, world-class research centres which apply the best international practices with regards to:

 Applications should be submitted by renowned researchers with significant scientific achievements complemented by considerable managerial experience.
 The applicant can be a citizen of Poland or any other country, including from outside the European Union.

 Where required, e.g. if the application covers interdisciplinary research, the application may be submitted by two researchers.
 However, it should be clearly indicated in the application form which of the researchers is the principal applicant.
-The application can also be submitted by two researchers if the secondary applicant will be applying to take on the role of director of research coordination at the newly created unit.
+The application can also be submitted by two researchers if the secondary applicant will be applying to take on the role of Scientific Affairs Director.

 NB: The evaluation criteria listed below concern the principal applicant.

 Applications in the following broad subject categories will be accepted: